 If you feel like your family has had a run of bad luck, a trip to the Whaley House might change your mind.
-Thomas Whaley built this house (and now a museum) in the mid 19th Century on the site of San Diego’s first public gallows.
+Thomas Whaley built this private residence (and now a museum) in the mid 19th Century on the site of San Diego‘s first public gallows.

 Poor Thomas didn’t realize the impending doom that would soon fall on his family.
 Soon after moving in, family members heard heavy footsteps, said to be from “Yankee” Jim Robinson, who was hanged at the gallows four years before Thomas built the home.

 The beautiful Greek-revival Whaley House was also the site of several suicides and tragic deaths within the Whaley family.
-Although the house has been vacant since 1953, the Whaley family ghosts and the gallows’ ghosts still haunt workers and visitors today.
-There have been reports of apparitions, moving curtains, and sounds of children on the stairwell.
+Although the house has been vacant since 1953, it is said to be haunted by the Whaley family ghosts and the gallows’ ghosts today.
+There have been reports of mysterious happenings like apparitions, moving curtains, and sounds of children on the stairwell.

 See, feel, and hear these creepy encounters for yourself.
-And if you don’t get enough excitement from one of the most haunted houses in the United States, this local spooky trolley tour will certainly give you goosebumps and if you want some other activities these are our favorite things to do in San Diego.
+And if you don’t get enough excitement from one of the most haunted houses in the United States, this local spooky trolley tour will certainly give you goosebumps.
+If you want some other activities, these are our favorite things to do in San Diego.

-See Related: Best Day Trips from San Diego, California
+See Related: Day Trips from San Diego, California

 6. Eastern State Penitentiary